-Enjoy delicious tempeh fajitas, perfectly marinated in a spice and citrus mixture for an authentic taste even without the meat.
+Enjoy delicious vegetarian fajitas, perfectly marinated in a spice and citrus mixture for an authentic taste even without the meat.
 Plant-based goodness at its best.

 This quick and delicious recipe uses tempeh (cultured tofu) instead of meat for a healthy, tasty alternative.